kalnajslab-org/StratoCore_LPC/README.md

 we can preserve them, and freeze the versions.
 These zip files are saved in `StratoCore_LPC/zips`.

-- Using the Arduino IDE library manager, find and install `TinyGPSPlus`
+- Using the Arduino IDE library manager, find and install `TinyGPSPlus by Mikal Hart`

-- Install our currated libraries, by unzipping the .zip files located in `StratoCore_LPC/zips/` into `Documents/arduino/libraries/`.
+- Install our currated zip libraries, by using the ArduinoIDE to install them.
+This function is not in the library manager, but rather found in *Sketch->Include library->Add .ZIP library...*.
-  This can be done manually, or by using the Arduino IDE library manager to install a .zip file.

 Note that the zipped libraries won't appear in the Arduino IDE library listing.
 It might be because they weren't installed from web